martintb/typyEnv/README.md

 Once the directory structure is created, code is compiled, and .json file is written, the package can be loaded with the following command:
 ```
-typyEnv --add lammps --version 150525
+typyEnv --add lammps/150525
 ```
-The --version flag can be omitted and the default will be used.
+The version (/150525) can be omitted and the default will be used.
 If the --dev flag is used, CPPFLAGS and LDFLAGS will be populated appropriately based on the presence of include and lib directories.

 There is actually quite a bit more typyEnv is capable of and these features will be documented as needed.